0xPolygon/polygon-cli/doc/polycli_ulxly_get-deposits.md

       --bridge-address string   The address of the lxly bridge --filter-size uint        The batch size for individual filter queries (default 1000) --from-block uint         The block height to start query at.
-  -h, --help                    help for deposits
+  -h, --help                    help for get-deposits
       --rpc-url string          The RPC to query for events (default "http://127.0.0.1:8545") --to-block uint           The block height to start query at.
 ```